aawaheed/magic/README.md

 # Magic Cloud - Fully Autonomous AI-based Software Development Assistant

+> Magic is an open-source, self-hostable AI software development platform that generates and runs full-stack business applications and AI agents from natural language.

 Magic is built on top of [OpenAI](https://openai.com) and [Hyperlambda](https://ainiro.io/hyperlambda/), a DSL specifically created to solve anything related to backend software development, and to be _"The AI agent programming language"_.
 Create full stack apps, in an open source environment, resembling Lovable, Bolt, or Replit.
 Use natural language as input, and host it on your own hardware if you wish.

 **No additional "backend connectors" or "database connectors" required**!